njcx/gopacket131_dpdk/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a vulnerability in the `gopacket` module, please take the following steps to report it:
+If you discover a vulnerability in the `gopacket131_dpdk` module, please take the following steps to report it:

 1. **Contact**: please use the private fork and PR function to raise the issue.